 “Perseverance and spirit have done wonders in all ages.” ~ George Washington

-George Washington, the legend who has held many titles in life, even the ones that haven’t been held by anyone in the past including the First President of America, Commander of Continental Army, president of the Constitutional Convention and many more.
+George Washington, a legend who has held many titles in life, even the ones that haven’t been held by anyone in the past including the First President of America, Commander of Continental Army, president of the Constitutional Convention, and many more.
 Washington is an icon we all think we know, but the truth is that he was a complicated human being and there surely are certain things that very less people know about him.

-So here, we come up with 10 lesser known facts of George Washington.
+So here, we come up with 10 lesser-known facts of George Washington:

 1. Birthday Confusion

 George Washington was actually born on February 11, 1731, and not on February 22, 1732.
 The confusion arises because England and its colonies used the Julian calendar, by which Washington’s birth date was February 11, 1731.
 But when England shifted to the Gregorian calendar, his birth date became February 22, 1732, according to that.